ClaudiaInSweden/hanneles_art_gallery/README.md

-Depending on the log in status, a user will be prompted to log in to write a review or will see a personalized notification that a review has already been given.
+Depending on the log in status, a user will be prompted to log in to write a review, or will see a personalized notification that a review has already been given.

 #### User not logged in